ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 done < $(find . -maxdepth 1 -print0)
 ```

 Unfortunately, this redirection does not work.
 The < operator couples the input stream and the specified file descriptor.
-But there is no file descriptor when using the command substitution.
-Bash calls the `find` utility and inserts its output instead of `$(...)`.
-When you use process substitution, Bash writes the `find` output to a temporary file.
+When you apply the command substitution, there is no file descriptor.
+In this case, Bash calls the `find` utility and inserts its output to the command instead of `$(...)`.
+When you use the process substitution, Bash writes the `find` output to a temporary file.
 This file has a descriptor.
 Therefore, the stream redirection works fine.

-There is only one issue with process substitution.
+The process substitution has only one issue.
 It is not part of the POSIX standard.
-If you need to follow the standard, use a pipeline instead.
-Listing 3-29 demonstrates how to do it.
+If you should follow the standard, use a pipeline instead.
+Listing 3-29 demonstrates how to do that.

 {caption: "Listing 3-29.
 The script for printing the file types", line-numbers: true, format: Bash}
 ![`while-file-pipe.sh`](code/BashScripting/while-file-pipe.sh)

-Combine the `while` loop and `find` utility only when you have both following cases at the same time:
+Combine the `while` loop and `find` utility only when you meet both following cases:

 1. You need a conditional statement or code block to process files.

-2. You have a complex condition for searching files.
+2. You need a complex condition for searching files.

-When combining `while` and `find`, always use a NULL character as a delimiter.
+When combining `while` and `find`, always use the NULL character as a delimiter.
 This way, you avoid the word splitting problems.

 #### The Second Form of For